josephjacobson/resume/resume.md

 **Senior Manager, Engineering**	*March 2022-Present*

-Lead SRE and DevOps teams, owning all infrastructure.
+Led SRE and DevOps teams, owning all infrastructure.
 Worked with engineering teams to understand objectives and help deliver new features, improve architecture and security.
 Managed multiple vendor relationships (Datadog, AWS, Cloudflare, Digicert).
 Oversaw projects to upgrade 95% of